 How Cryolipolysis Works

 CoolSculpting effectively reduces difficult fat deposits by inducing Cryolipolysis.
-Researcher Nils Krueger in a scientific paper points out this process: “Cryolipolysis For Noninvasive Body Contouring: Clinical Efficacy and Patient Satisfaction.”
-Kruegar clarifies “The [idea] behind cryolipolysis exploits the premise that adipocytes [fat cells] are more susceptible to cooling than other skin cells.
-The precise application of cold temperatures triggers [cell death] [cell death] of the adipocytes.
-Krueger further explains that why the fat cell dies, it triggersfat cells] “an inflammatory response [that] leads to slow digestion by surrounding macrophages [the white blood cells that rid the body of waste.]”
+Researcher Nils Krueger, in a scientific paper, “Cryolipolysis For Noninvasive Body Contouring: Clinical Efficacy and Patient Satisfaction,” points out this process.
+“The [idea] behind cryolipolysis exploits the premise that adipocytes are more susceptible to cooling than other skin cells.
+The precise application of cold temperatures triggers [cell death] of the adipocytes.
+Krueger further explains that why the fat cell dies, it triggers “an inflammatory response [that] leads to slow digestion by surrounding macrophages..”

-Simply put, CoolSculpting employs an applicator to isolate a fat deposit, such as belly fat then subjects that bulge to precisely controlled temperatures.
-These temperatures are cold enough to freeze fat without harming the subcutaneous skin or adjacent tissue cells.
+Simply put, CoolSculpting employs an applicator to isolate a fat deposit, such as belly fat.
+The applicator then subjects that bulge to precisely controlled temperatures.
+These temperatures are cold enough to freeze fat without harming the skin or adjacent tissue cells.

 Once frozen, the ruptured fat cells signal the lymphatic system to gather the destroyed cells and excretes them as waste from the body.
-This process takes 8 to 12 weeks., fat freezing is like Liposuctionsurgery, expect it requires no cutting and no downtime.
+This process takes 8 to 12 weeks.

+Since the body excretes the fat cells, they cannot grow back, resulting in long-term fat reduction.
+Hence, fat freezing is like Liposuction in that it permanently removes fat cells from the body.
+However, CoolSculpting does this with scalpels, surgery, and minimal downtime.

 Related Article: CoolSculpting Cost >>

 Cryolipolysis creates dramatic fat reduction.
-Nills Krueger study demonstrated a reduction of 25% in fat after a single fat-freezing procedure.
-Since the body excretes the fat cells they cannot grow back, resulting in long-term fat reduction.
+Nils Krueger’s study demonstrated a reduction of 25% in fat after a single fat-freezing procedure.

 BOX